OchiabutoKelechi/Customers-Churn-Analysis/README.md

 ## Data Analysis

-- Attrition Flag: The company's database holds 10,127 customers, 8,500 of whom are existing customers and 1,627 of whom are Attrited.
+- Attrition Flag: The company's database holds 10,127 customers, 8,500 of whom are Existing customers and 1,627 of whom are Attrited.

 - Age Group Distribution: The leading age groups among customers are 41-50 years, 51-60 years, and 31-40 years, with a total of 4,652 (45.94%), 2,673 (26.39%), and 2,132 (21.05%) customers, respectively.
-In these groups, 779, 448, and 310 customers have attrited in each category
+In these groups, 779, 448, and 310 customers have Attrited in each category

 - Gender Distribution: 5,358 (52.91%) of customers are Female, while 4,769 (47.09%) are Male.
 Of these, 930 Females and 697 Males fall into the Attrited category.

-- Card Category: The Blue Card has the highest patronage, with a total of 9,436 customers, of which 1,519 have attrited.
-The Silver, Gold, and Platinum cards have patronages of 555, 116, and 20 customers, respectively, with 82, 21, and 5 customers attrited from each category.
+- Card Category: The Blue Card has the highest patronage, with a total of 9,436 customers, of which 1,519 have Attrited.
+The Silver, Gold, and Platinum cards have patronages of 555, 116, and 20 customers, respectively, with 82, 21, and 5 customers Attrited from each category.

 - Education Status Distribution: 3,128 customers are Graduates, and 2,013 are High School leavers, with 487 and 306 of the customers belonging to the Attrited category, respectively.
 The Education status of 1,519 customers is Unknown, with 256 Attrited.
 Additionally, there are 1,487 Uneducated customers, 1,013 College leavers, 516 Post Graduates, and 356 Doctorates, with 237, 154, 92, and 95 Attrited in each group, respectively.

 - Income Distribution: 3,561 customers have an Annual Income below $40k, while 1,790 customers earn between $40k and $60k, with 612 and 271 Attrited, respectively.
 Additionally, 1,402 customers earn $60k-$80k annually, 1,535 earn $80k-$120k, and 727 earn over $120k, with 242, 189, 187, and 126 customers Attrited in each respective category.

 - Marital Status: 4,687 customers are Married, 3,943 are Single, and 748 are Divorced.
-Amongst them, 709 Married customers, 668 Single customers, and 121 Divorced customers have attrited.
+709, 668, and 121 of these customers have Attrited, respectively.

 ## Recommendations